 Looking for the best dogs for cats?
-Meet five dog breeds that generally (no guarantees!) adore, tolerate — or at least won’t torment — your family’s cats.
+Meet five cat-friendly dog breeds that generally (no guarantees!) adore, tolerate — or at least won’t torment — your family’s cats.

 I’m an athletic gundog, developed in Scotland to retrieve fowl for hunters.
 Lord Tweedmouth, one of our main breeders, encouraged my ancestors to love water.
 Now that’s a trait we don’t share with our cat buddies.
 Although bred strong for work, I have a sweet spirit and a gentle mouth.
 When we retrieve, we carry birds without damage.
 No one wants to cook mauled fowl!
 Our kindness carries over to the family’s animals, cats included.
 But of course, socialization is the key.
 If we’re exposed to friendly cats or raised with cats, we’ll likely build positive associations.
 Even later in life, because we’re highly biddable, we’ll tend to accept new cats to please you.
 We generally view each newcomer (of any species) as a possible playmate!